olkku45/rust-tutorial/tutorial/install-rust.md

 Rust can't be run straight from the code editor though, unless you are using something like VS Code that has an extension for good Rust support, instead Rust code will have to be run from the terminal.
 If that is scary to you, well, you will just have to get used to it.<p>

-<p>First, use `sh cd` followed by the desired directory path to navigate into that directory, which will be the place where our Rust files will
-show up, yes, there will be many files. <p>
+First, use `sh cd` followed by the desired directory path to navigate into that directory, which will be the place where our Rust files will show up, yes, there will be many files.

 ![Make directory and cd](/home/ollit/Kuvat/mkdir-cd-rust-tutorial.png)